|The Ph.D. Comprehensive Exam

-All students who have completed coursework (i.e, who not registering for any credits) must register for PhD Comps Prep (ENGL 0922) each fall and spring semester up to and including the one in which they take their exam.
+All students who have completed coursework (i.e, who not registering for any credits) and who are studying for their exam (not taking it) must register for Requirement Prep (ENGL 0912) each semester up to the one in which they take their exam.
 Summer semester registration is not required.

 Students must begin planning their Ph.D.
 Comprehensive Examinations at least one semester prior to the semester in which they take the exam.
 They should follow the instructions on the Comprehensive Exam Registration Form (CERF) and must show they have met all requirements in order to qualify for the exam.

 Once the written essays have been submitted and the oral examination has taken place, the exam committee will grade the student’s entire exam (written and oral portions together) and will communicate the results to the student.
 Officially recorded grades may be high pass, pass or failure.
 Any grade requires the agreement of at least three of the four examiners.
 Students who fail the exam may retake it once, within six months of the first attempt.
 The first failure does not appear on a student’s transcript.

 While grading essays and oral exams is always a subjective process, certain collective evaluative norms hold true.
 At minimum, a passing grade requires the expression orally of a sound conceptual grasp of literary tradition, genre, and terminology, as well as evidence of a detailed familiarity with the individual works discussed.
 Successful students are able to respond to focused questions and to argue points with clarity, while demonstrating competence in the major and theoretical literary background.